 For a license management issue: we knew that, when issued and paid for, each license should be unique, assigned to a user’s ID and their license key.
 Data, associated with the license, should be transferred to a database and, when the license is expired and not renewed, benefits provided by the license should be turned off, preferably notifying users about the expiration date beforehand.
 To create this and additional functionality, we integrated Proaxiom’s WordPress with two plugins:

 - Software Add-on by WooCommerce for managing license keys and license activations from the website’s admin panel and

 - WooCommerce API Manager that, apart from other functionality, made software the client offered on their website accessible via API Key that can be activated/deactivated per expiration.

-After integrating the functionality to track and manage licenses, we’ve connected their Proaxiom to Paypal, introducing users to the first payment service on the website.
+After integrating the functionality to track and manage licenses, we connected their Proaxiom to Paypal, introducing users to the first payment service on the website.

-During our work on the project, we’ve used WooCommerce and WordPress (obviously) for working with plugins and utilized HTML and CSS for building the front-end part of Proaxiom.
+During our work on the project, we used WooCommerce and WordPress (obviously) for working with plugins and utilized HTML and CSS for building the frontend part of Proaxiom.

 We built a simplistic and easy-to-use website that will become an asset in both presenting the value of Proaxiom’s products and being a helpful tool for Proaxiom’s employees.

-With WordPress plugins we’ve integrated, both Proaxiom and their customers can see when the customers’ license is expiring.
+With WordPress plugins we integrated, both Proaxiom and their customers.
+They can see when the customers’ license is expiring.
 Firstly, that would make license management a whole lot easier and remove friction (moving from one software to another when trying to check the license’s status) from managers’ workflow.